- Published on

 Prefill Phase

 Context changes meaning.
-"Bananas" in "I love bananas" means something very different from what it means in our input prompt.
+"Bananas" in "I love bananas" means something very different from what it means in "He went bananas!".
 Before predicting the next token, the model needs to resolve this.
-So every token attends to each other, weighing how much each one matters.
+So every token attends to every other, weighing how much each one matters.
 That's where the term "attention" comes from.

 Attention gets computed using key and value vectors.
 Each token gets projected into three vectors: a Query (what am I looking for?), a Key (what do I contain?), and a Value (what do I output?).

-This is the famous equation from "Attention is all you need".
+This is the famous equation from the paper: "Attention is all you need".

 Hence, prefill is the more compute intensive phase.